Also known as The Supervillain Shuffle

 - Other Spidey villains have been known to torment Daredevil from time to time, and vice-versa; the guys practically live next door to each other, so there's a ton of overlap.
 Inverted with Mysterio who seems to have not so much transferred to Daredevil's gallery as branched out, becoming an enemy of both of them.

 - By comparison, the various Green Goblins were notable for being solely Spider-Man villains, never antagonizing other New York-based heroes as Doctor Octopus or Electro would.
 Since Secret Invasion, however, Norman Osborn has been transformed into an over-riding Big Bad of the Marvel Universe.
-He has been able to stay at that level even after Dark Reign.
+After the events of Siege, he has gone back to being a Spidey villain.

 - Since his resurrection Kraven the Hunter and his daughter Ana has been seen fighting other superheroes on a daily basis, mostly related to Spider-Man like Venom or Spider-Girl, but Black Panther and Incredible Hulk are also fair game.
 It helps Kraven seems to now live in the Savage Land, a place commonly visited by various superheroes.